As it’s that dreadful time of year again, I have dusted off this letter to Father Christmas. Bah humbug!

 I hate the Christmas Tree Ritual.

-The only time I enjoyed the Christmas Tree Ritual was when we chose a real pine tree and unbeknown to us, there was a bat asleep inside the tree.
+The only time I enjoyed the Christmas Tree Ritual was when we bought a real pine tree and unbeknown to us, there was a bat asleep inside the tree.
 Its peaceful hibernation was rudely interrupted when the 400 little lights were switched on and it began screeching around the living room at 400 miles per hour, spraying bat droppings as it went.
 Seeing my wife hit the floor in less than a nanosecond and attempting to lie as flat as a sheet of lasagne was one of the funniest things I have ever seen.

 Since we got the plastic tree, it just hasn’t been the same.